 - By working with South African civil society and citizens to combat xenophobic violence and xenophobic attitudes and practices towards foreign migrants and refugees.

 Many of SALO’s focus countries have significant diasporas in South Africa, not least Zimbabwe, Swaziland, the DRC and Somalia.
 These groups have important roles to play in their respective countries’ political transformation and stabilisation.
-In addition to including diaspora representatives and groups into its public Building International Consensus Forums, SALO also uses informal meetings to link diaspora groups with South African civil society organisations who share similar concerns, and with South African government actors involved in conflict transformation in their home countries.
+In addition to including diaspora representatives and groups into its public dialogue forums, SALO also uses informal meetings to link diaspora groups with South African civil society organisations who share similar concerns, and with South African government actors involved in conflict transformation in their home countries.

 A particularly egregious form of discrimination is xenophobic violence targeting foreign nationals.
 Since May 2008, when hundreds of thousands of foreign nationals were forcibly evicted from townships and informal settlements around the country and at least 62 people were killed, xenophobic violence has been in the public eye nationally, regionally and internationally, and high levels of violence against foreign migrants have continued since.